OdinsPlasmaRifle/old.odinsplasmarifle.github.io/_posts/2016-03-04-introducing-jquery-gavel.md

 *A simple jQuery validation plugin.*

-I've always found it annoying how most javascript/jQuery validation plugins are either extremly hard to customize or extraordinarily bloated.
+I've always found it annoying how most javascript/jQuery validation plugins are either extremely hard to customize or extraordinarily bloated.
 Every time I needed to do something a  little more complex than the norm I was faced with having to add clunky additions, switch to another plugin or in the worst cases switch to fully custom validation.
 As a result I decided to make an attempt at something a little more practical.

 ![Vagrant Banner](/public/images/posts/gavel_banner.jpg)

 ##jQuery Gavel

 [Gavel](https://github.com/OdinsPlasmaRifle/jquery.gavel) was born form annoyance.
-I can't say it is better than alternatives but it definietly was a worthwhile learning experience.
+I can't say it is better than alternatives but it definitely was a worthwhile learning experience.
 It gets its job done with minimal hassle and when anything more complex is needed it has a simple set of easily extendable functions.

 So, if at any point you in need a simple, very lightweight plugin give Gavel a try.
 It is quite easy: